wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_installation.rst

   # dpkg --install splunkforwarder-package.deb

-Upon completion, ensure Splunk is already installed in ``/opt/splunkforwarder``.
+Upon completion, ensure Splunk forwarder is already installed in ``/opt/splunkforwarder``.

-Additionally, useful Splunk CLI commands can be found in the `Splunk official documentation <http://docs.splunk.com/Documentation/Splunk/7.1.0/Admin/CLIadmincommands>`_ .
+Useful Splunk CLI commands can be found in the `Splunk official documentation <http://docs.splunk.com/Documentation/Splunk/7.1.0/Admin/CLIadmincommands>`_ .

-Now that you've finished installing Splunk Enterprise, you can proceed with the :ref:`Splunk app for Wazuh <splunk_wazuh>` installation.
+Now that you've finished installing Splunk, you can proceed with the :ref:`Splunk app for Wazuh <splunk_wazuh>` installation.